 Assisted Living Near Seattle, WA

 Seattle is the largest metropolis in the pacific northwest of the United States.
-Known for it’s beautiful views and legendary Space Needle, Seattle is a great place to look for independent living options.
+Known for its hill points of beautiful views and legendary Space Needle, there are plenty of excellent Seattle assisted living communities across this unique city.

 Facilities in this area could accept State Medicaid, private payers and long-term care insurance.

-CareAvailability.com has been used by families and care professionals in the Seattle area to find real-time assisted living openings and provide a comprehensive list of options for care.
+CareAvailability.com has been used by families and care professionals in the Seattle area to find real-time openings and provide a comprehensive list of options for care.

 We do all the work for you when it comes to finding the best assisted living in and around Seattle.
 We do extensive research on the facilities and provide you with the most current information and care availability.